 The Company is involved in legal and administrative proceedings and claims of various types, which arise in the ordinary course of business.
-The Company believes, based upon information furnished by counsel and others, that the ultimate resolution of these claims will not have a material impact on the Company's financial position.
+The Company believes, based upon information furnished by counsel and others, that the ultimate resolution of these claims will not have a material impact on its financial position, operating results or cash flows.

-In early 2009, a putative class action complaint was filed against Unitil's Massachusetts based utility, Fitchburg, in Massachusetts' Worcester Superior Court (the "Court"), (captioned Bellerman et al v.
+In early 2009, a putative class action complaint was filed against Unitil's Massachusetts based utility, Fitchburg, in Massachusetts' Worcester Superior Court (the "Court"), (captioned Bellermann et al v.
 Fitchburg Gas and Electric Light Company).
 The Complaint seeks an unspecified amount of damages, including the cost of temporary housing and alternative fuel sources, emotional and physical pain and suffering and property damages allegedly incurred by customers in connection with the loss of electric service during the ice storm in Fitchburg's service territory in December 2008.
 The Complaint, as amended, includes M.G.L. ch.
 93A claims for purported unfair and deceptive trade practices related to the December 2008 ice storm.
 Following several years of discovery, the plaintiffs in the complaint filed a motion with the Court to certify the case as a class action.
 On January 7, 2013, the Court issued its decision denying plaintiffs' motion to certify the case as a class action.
-The plaintiffs appealed this decision to the Massachusetts Supreme Judicial Court (the "SJC"), and the SJC has now upheld the lower Court's order.
-The Company does not have any information at this time as to whether the plaintiffs will proceed with their lawsuit on an individual basis in light of the decision by the SJC.
-The Town of Lunenburg has also filed a separate action in the Court arising out of the December 2008 ice storm.
-The Company continues to believe these suits are without merit and will continue to defend itself vigorously.
+The plaintiffs appealed this decision to the SJC, and the SJC upheld the lower Court's order.
+Subsequently, Plaintiffs filed a renewed motion to certify a class under a different theory than previously argued.
+The Company filed its opposition to this motion and also filed a motion for summary judgment.
+On July 27, 2015, the Court issued its decision allowing class certification and denying the Company's motion for summary judgment.
+The Company appealed this decision to the SJC, and on October 15, 2015, the SJC granted the Company's motion for direct review of the case, and it is being briefed by the parties and set for oral argument during the first quarter of 2016.
+The Town of Lunenburg has filed a separate action in the Court arising out of the December 2008 ice storm.
+The Court accepted the parties' joint schedule with discovery continuing into 2016 and trial likely in late 2016.
+The Company continues to believe that both of these suits are without merit and will continue to defend itself vigorously.
+The Company believes, based upon information furnished by counsel and others, that the ultimate resolution of these suits will not have a material impact on its financial position, operating results or cash flows.